eskay993/gamefiles/silent-hill-3/README.md

 <a name="eap_guide"></a>
 ## Enhanced Audio Pack Installer Guide

+Try this version first.
+If it doesn't work, try the Sound Fixer version below.

 1. Download [silent-hill-3-installer-with-audio-enhancement-pack.zip](https://github.com/eskay993/gamefiles/raw/main/silent-hill-3/silent-hill-3-installer-with-audio-enhancement-pack.zip) version of the install script from this repo.
 2. Follow [Betwixt-Two-Ferns's guide on r/SteamDeck](https://www.reddit.com/r/SteamDeck/comments/wziuwc/the_definitive_guide_to_setting_up_silent_hill_14/) to  extract the game setup files from your DVD or ISO.